Maxastrand04/Mash-agent/README.md

 Select extension [1-1], type one manually (with or without dot), or Enter to cancel: .py
 ```

-## Output

-The final output after mash has full picture of what user wants to do is the bash command for doing the task user wants.
-For example:
+**3. Confirmation before execution**

+Once Mash has the full picture, it shows you the exact shell command and asks before running anything:

 ```
 Run: touch ./bob.py
 [y/N]
 ```

-# Why create this?

-I am horribly bad at remembering bash commands and to make life easier I wanted a tool to help me remembering.
+---

+## Why Mash?

-I feel like a tiny local agent that exist completely on disk with only one task can be very useful both for developers who have not mastered the terminal and beginners who wants help.
+Remembering bash syntax is annoying.
+A tiny local agent with one job — turn plain English into shell commands — is useful for developers who haven't mastered the terminal and beginners who want a guided experience.

-## Why not use an agent like claude code?
-Github copilot?

-Well one reason, API tokens.
-I do not want to waste my API tokens on a simple task as to find/create/remove files etc.
-This agent can live and run completely locally without ever reaching the internet which also ensures your files and privacy does not leak in to the wrong peoples hands.
+**Why not just use Claude Code or GitHub Copilot?**

+- **No API costs.** Mash runs entirely on your machine using a local model — no cloud credits consumed, no subscription required.
+- **Your files stay private.** Nothing is sent over the network.
+Your file names, paths, and contents never leave your machine.

+---

-# Project state
+## Project state

-As of right now the agent works! it runs locally and needs you to run `ollama serve` in a terminal for it to work.
-This will change in future scope!
+Mash works.
+It currently requires `ollama serve` to be running in a separate terminal — that will change in a future release.
+It also runs inside a `.venv` for now.

-Right now it runs in a `.venv` but that will also be changed for final product.

-User preferences is not implemented yet...
-Final product will let user select model themselves, mash behaviour (unambiguous menus or just output) etc.

-Right now it is a good prototype of the product.
+Not yet implemented: user-selectable model, configurable behaviour (e.g. skip menus / just output the command).
+These are planned for the final product.